alabou/NMOS-MatroxOnly/SenderCapabilities.md

-# AMWA BCP-004-01s: Matrox NMOS Sender Capabilities
+# AMWA BCP-004-02: NMOS Sender Capabilities

-Copyright 2023, Matrox Graphics Inc.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----

-In [IS-04][], a Sender resource expresses the capabilities of a Sender through attributes that identify constraints on streams and sub-Streams that are compatible with the Sender.
+In [IS-04][], a Sender resource expresses the capabilities of a Sender through attributes that identify constraints on streams that are compatible with the Sender.
 Such Sender can be constrained to operate at an operating point within the Sender Capabilities using the [IS-11][] API.

 The Sender `caps` object is provided as an extensible mechanism to define fine-grained capabilities.

 This specification defines a new `constraint_sets` attribute for the Sender `caps` object, its value is an array of alternatives; this constraint is satisfied when **any of** its enumerated Constraint Sets are satisfied.

-When evaluating constraints for sub-Flows/sub-Streams, only the Constraint Sets alternatives of matching `format` and `urn:x-matrox:layer` are to be considered.
-The remaining Constraints Sets of the `constraint_sets` are ignored.

 This specification defines a generic JSON syntax to express Constraint Sets made up of individual Parameter Constraints.
 The Constraint Set is satisfied if **all of** its Parameter Constraints are satisfied.